-In order to make a freight claim, for example, you will have to be certain that you have properly filled out all of the relevant freight claim forms in advance.
+In order to make a freight claim, for example, you will have to be certain that you have properly filled out the relevant freight claim forms in advance.
 When a freight claim is not supported by the appropriate freight claim forms and other documentation, then it is usually not possible for you to pursue your claim effectively.
 Every freight claim form you fill out should be kept on record and reviewed by a qualified professional.

 Areas of Responsibility Typically Assigned to the Shipper